AIDXNZ/AIDXNZ/README.md

 I like working with Rust, IPFS, Libp2p and much more
 ---

-- 🏢 I'm currently working on CISSP ISC2 Certifiication
+- 🏢 I'm currently working on CISSP ISC2 Certifiication, Mobile IPFS Impelmentation
 - ⚙️ I use daily: `.rs`, `.py`,`.yaml`, `.json`, `.pb`,
 - 💜 Interests: Videography, 3D Art, Psychology
 - 😄 Passionate about accessibility and committed to a web that works for everyone